 - A Wild Rapper Appears!: It's a very unusual mix.
 Symphonic metal and rap sound like an awful combo but "And We Run" makes it work.

 - Audience Participation Song: "Stand My Ground," "What Have You Done," "Ice Queen."
 On the tour supporting The Unforgiving, Sharon also plays repeat after me with the audience during parts of "In the Middle of the Night."

 - Back to Front: Played with in "Memories" — the video is mostly done going forwards, but the scene where the young Sharon is in a music room (around the second verse) sees a broken chandelier return to the ceiling as well a table reform with a pot plant and candles sitting on top.
 The chandelier ends up falling back down as Sharon flees the building in the final chorus.

-- Big Rock Ending: "Stairway to the Skies", "The Truth Beneath the Rose", "Tell Me Why".
+- Big Rock Ending: "Stairway to the Skies," "The Truth Beneath the Rose," and "Tell Me Why."

 - Blatant Lies: "Intro" on Mother Earth is the eighth track on the album, with the Title Track occupying the first spot instead (though Intro is the introduction of "Dark Wings").

 - Blood Knight: "Iron."Oh damn, the war is coming

 You can't live without the fire